lawwu/kdd2023_notes/day4/panel_llms_in_education.md

     - Host: How we learn and what we learn is going to change.
 A liberal arts education is supposed to teach you how to learn.

 ## Q&A

+- **Eric: We're suffering from denial of service of attacks on our attention!**
+- Thought-inducers vs. Thought-indexers.
+    - Shawn: Failure is important.
+How can we shorten the feedback loop?
+[Lawrence - I wonder if shortening this feedback loop in an manager/employee setting]
+    - Ed: Customization of the approach to teaching individual learners.
+The reality of our education system is our teachers are limited so we parallelize it 30x.
+LLMs can take on different styles of conversation (provoking, supportive).
+Positive reinforcement learning is one way.
+There's a real emotional component to educational.
+What would it be to have different styles of Khanmigo?
+        - Shawn: A student asked Khanmigo to talk to him like he's a Gen Z. Used the term "Let's get that bread"
+- What should kids learn in their educational upbringing in the era of LLMs?
+    - Madeleine: Seeing kids take control of their learning, son is starting Kindergarten tomorrow.
+    - [Lawrence - reading proficiency and speed to understand LLM output, knowing how to prompt the system and how LLMs work]
+    - Ed: We tend to think of education as knowledge acquisition.
+One of the hats I can wear is a manager at a tech company.
+What skills do they have?
+Knowledge / technical skills are important.
+There are many other factors: relationship management, emotional intelligence.
+Are there relationship coaches in school helping students learn these things?
+Probably not.
+Maybe we shouldn't be teaching coaching syntax.
+Teach how to collaborate without being territorial, project management.
+- **My question is about the human experience?
+I learned about logorithmic table.
+There's a certain intuition that you get from that experience you don't get from a computer.
+You can extrapolate that to previous decades.
+Technology is chipping away at that human experience.
+Being a human now is different than 30-40 years ago.
+There's a siege on the human experience.
+Where do you think goes?** [Lawrence - What a great question!]
+    - Eric: Understanding the different ways curriculum is designed or why Hungarians and Romanians are good at math, to learn what the optimal way we sequence curriculum.
+But I agree we may be under siege.
+    - Ed: One of the tasks of Bard is to generate poems.
+Crowd sourced workers, reach the limit of what they are capable.
+Who defines what a good poem?
+Part of being human is understanding beauty.
+So teaching beauty is important.
+        - How do you evaluate beauty?
+        - Does this cheapen valentines day in the future?
+        - I have no idea.
+We are painting a rosy picture because the technology is so awesome and it cheapens our understanding of beauty.
+- As a professor, encourage all students use LLMs.
+Once you understand more of this tool, educational gap.
+The students need to learn how to prompt engineering.
+This technological skill gap is huge.
+How as educators can we bring these tools to a wide-enough audience?
+    - If you only submit the final report, you only get 50%.
+    - Submit all of the interactions with the LLM as an appendix.
+    - Shawn: There will be a diverse set of UIs like Khanmigo with a base prompt.